 The establishment of the Six Pens, as the above styles came to be known, was ascribed by Arabic and Persian writers to a single figure: Yaqut al-Musta’simi.
 Yaqut is reputed to have brought them to perfection by establishing a canon of forms and proportions, as well as modulations of thick and thin strokes.
-His realisations were regarded as a source of emulation by later calligraphers, many of whom also traced their living artistic heritage to him through chains of master-pupil transmissions.
-Dozens of manuscripts ascribed to Yaqut exist in collections worldwide today; but most are forgeries, or copies made out of reverence for the work of the master.
+His realizations were regarded as a source of emulation by later calligraphers, many of whom also traced their living artistic heritage to him through chains of master-pupil transmissions.
+Dozens of manuscripts ascribed to Yaqut exist in collections worldwide today; but most are forgeries, or copies made out of reverence for the master.
 The nature of his actual accomplishments thus remains, at present, something of an enigma.

-Yaqut al-Musta’simi had begun his career at the service of the last Abbasid caliph, al-Mu’tasim, to whose patronage he owed his last name.
+Yaqut had begun his career at the service of the last Abbasid caliph, al-Mu’tasim, to whose patronage he owed his last name, al-Musta’simi.
 In 1258, al-Mu’tasim was killed at the hands of the Mongol conquerors of the eastern Islamic world, thereby bringing half a millennium of Abbasid rule to an end.
-Yaqut continued to practice his art in Baghdad under a new empire that nominally stretched from that city to Beijing.
+Yaqut continued to practice his art under a new empire that nominally stretched from Baghdad, where he resided, to Beijing.
 Muslims were widely employed in the Mongol administration of China, and the oldest remaining Chinese mosques and inscriptions date to this period, which also saw the development of Islamic calligraphy in China.

+The Spread of Islamic Calligraphy across Asia

-But this was, in fact, not an entirely new phenomenon, as the latter art form had already been spreading for centuries beyond the core historical regions of the Islamic world, between the Nile and Oxus rivers.
-The textual and archaeological record shows that organised Muslim merchant communities began to emerge in East Africa, western India, Southeast Asia and southern China in the first two centuries of Islam, long before the year 1000.
+This eastward movement was, however, not an entirely new phenomenon, as Islamic calligraphy had already been spreading for centuries beyond the core historical regions of the Islamic world, between the Nile and Oxus rivers.
+The textual and archaeological record shows that organized Muslim merchant communities began to emerge in East Africa, western India, Southeast Asia and southern China in the first two centuries of Islam, long before the year 1000.
 It is likely that calligraphy travelled along with them, although early remains of this diffusion are rare.
-The trends that came to predominate in these regions marked a break from the highly codified scripts of the central Islamic lands.
+The trends that eventually came to predominate in these regions marked a break from the highly codified scripts of the central Islamic lands.